venovako/VecNrmP/README.md

 (... work in progress ...)

-This software is a supplementary material for the papers:
+This software is a supplementary material for the paper:
 - doi:[10.48550/arXiv.2509.06220](https://doi.org/10.48550/arXiv.2509.06220 "Recursive vectorized computation of the Frobenius norm").

 For building [libpvn](https://github.com/venovako/libpvn) and this repository please invoke `make help` from the `src` subdirectory and see the examples in `var/build_*.sh` scripts.